-The conversation stage of SeeSaw is arranged as a meeting lasting between half a day and a full day, set up to give people the maximum time to discuss with other participants.
+The conversation stage of SeeSaw is easiest to envisage as a meeting lasting between half a day and a full day, set up to give people the maximum time to discuss with other participants.

 The effectiveness of the conversations depends vitally on having well-prepared briefs, prepared as part of Stage 1.
-It is a precondition of attendance that participants have had their two briefs accepted by the meeting facilitator.
+It is a precondition of participation in this stage that participants have had their two briefs accepted by the meeting facilitator.

 Here's how it would work for 6 participants.
 If you click on the graphic, a new window should open — just keep clicking to step through the diagrams.